-- Sift flours together in a separate bowl
+- Sift flours together in a medium bowl

-- Starting on a low speed, cream the butter, sugar and vanilla in an electric mixer.
+- Starting at a low speed, cream the butter, sugar and vanilla in a large bowl with the paddle attachment on your electric mixer.
 Add the ginger and golden syrup when fluffy

-- Transfer the dough to a flat surface for rolling
+- Transfer the dough to a flat work surface for rolling

 - Roll dough to 1cm thick, using the extra rice flour as needed